-In March 2018, the Howard County Spending Affordability Advisory Committee examined current economic conditions and projections of revenues and expenditures for the county for FY19, as well as economic forecasts for FY20-FY24.
+In February 2020, the Howard County Spending Affordability Advisory Committee examined current economic conditions and projections of revenues and expenditures for the county for FY21, as well as economic forecasts for FY22-FY26.
 The committee examined the county's economic outlook and related factors, including revenue sources, debt affordability, demographic trends, economic development, long-term planning, and operating and capital needs.
-Its report recommends that the county develop the FY19 budget based on reduced projected revenue growth, limit FY19 bond issuance to \$75 million, and apply more conservative revenue projections for FY20-FY24.
-It was noted that the strengthening national economy has not translated into local revenue growth.
-The county's expenditure growth and projected needs continue to exceed its projected revenues.
-The county expects to experience continued slow revenue growth, which will not keep pace with the increasing demand for services and capital investments.
-Changing demographics, anticipated reductions in federal and state expenditures, as well as possible decreases in federal workforce, will all affect the county's long-term outlook.
+The committee recommends that the county develop the FY21 budget below the projected revenues in order to increase fund reserves and limit FY21 bond issuance to \$70 million.
+The county continues to project moderate revenue growth in FY21 and beyond, counting on lower rates of revenue growth in the out years to reflect the rising uncertainty in the national, state, and local economic landscapes, as well as unknown impacts of federal and state policies.
+Changing demographics and anticipated reductions in federal and state expenditures will all affect the county's long-term outlook.
 As the county's population continues to age and change, significant challenges must be met to sustain the quality of life and advantages that distinguish Howard County.
 Capital funds remain competitive as the county makes difficult decisions to keep spending within reasonable and realistic levels.
-Overall, the college has received strong capital support from both the county and state to assist in funding new construction and facility renewals.
+Overall, the college has received strong support from both the county and state to assist in funding new construction and facility renewals.